hunvreus/flask-basics/README.md

 # Modify tables

-Models are defined in the `/app/models.py` file.
+Models are defined in `/app/models.py`.
 After making any change you will need to:

 1. Create the migration script:
     ```